Spica-Vir/Spica-Vir.github.io/_posts/2022-04-06-Structure and usage of clusters.md

 Successfully setting and submitting a batch job script symbolizes that you do not need this tutorial any more.
 Before being able to do that, some considerations might be important:

 - How large is my system?
-Is it efficient to use the resources I requested(Note that it is not a linear-scaling problem...)?
+Is it efficient to use the resources I requested(Note that it is not a linear-scaling problem...
+Refer to [this test](https://tutorials.crystalsolutions.eu/tutorial.html?td=tuto_HPC&tf=tuto_hpc#scale) on CRYSTAL17)?
 - To which queue should I submit my job?
 Is it too long/not applicable/not available?
 - Is it safe to use multi-threading?
 - Is it memory,GPU etc. demanding?